jump-dev/MathOptInterface.jl/docs/src/apireference.md

 ## Errors

 When an MOI call fails on a model, precise errors should be thrown when possible instead of simply calling `error` with a message.
-This allows for instance to the CachingOptimizer to automatically detach the optimizer when an incremental update of the model is not supported.
+The docstrings for the respective methods describe the errors that the implementation should thrown in certain situations.
+This error-reporting system allows code to distinguish between internal errors (that should be shown to the user) and unsupported operations which may have automatic workarounds.

 When an invalid index is used in an MOI call, an [`InvalidIndex`](@ref) should be thrown: